-Module M0536: Funda amentals of Fluid Mechanics Courses Title Тур Hrs/wk СР Fundamentals of Fluid Mechanics (I Lecture 2 4 Fluid Mechanics for Process Engine Recitation Section (large) 2 2 Module Responsible Prof. Michael Schlüter Admission Requirements None Recommended Previous Mathematics I+II+III Knowledge Technical Mechanics I+II Technical Thermodynamics I+II Working with force balances Cing life a big and a big a go a satisfactor of a satisfa Simplification and solving of partial differential equ Integration iations • Integration Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Students are able to: explain the difference between different types of f low • give an overview for different applications of the R eynolds Transport-Theorem in proce ess engineering explain simplifications of the Continuity- and Navie er-Stokes-Equation by using physical boundary conditi ons Skills The students are able to describe and model incompressible flows mathem reduce the governing equations of fluid mechanics • tativo colutions o a by intogration notice the dependency between theory and technics • • tative solutions e. g. by integration use the learned basics for fluid dynamical applicat Personal Competence The shirt sales Social Competence The students are capable to gather information from subject re lated, professional publications and relate that inform nation to the context of the lecture and able to work together on subject related tasks in small groups.
+Module M0536: Funda amentals of Fluid Mechanics Courses Title Тур Hrs/wk СР Fundamentals of Fluid Mechanics (I Lecture 2 4 Fluid Mechanics for Process Engine Recitation Section (large) 2 2 Module Responsible Prof. Michael Schlüter Admission Requirements None Recommended Previous Mathematics I+II+III Knowledge Technical Mechanics I+II Technical Thermodynamics I+II Working with force balances Cing life a big and a big a go a satist differential and a satisfication and a s Simplification and solving of partial differential equ Integration iations • Integration Educational Objectives After taking part successfully, students have reached the following learning results Professional Competence Knowledge Students are able to: explain the difference between different types of f low • give an overview for different applications of the R eynolds Transport-Theorem in proce ess engineering explain simplifications of the Continuity- and Navie er-Stokes-Equation by using physical boundary conditi ons Skills The students are able to describe and model incompressible flows mathem reduce the governing equations of fluid machanics. • tativo colutions o a by intogration reduce the governing equations of fluid mechanics by simplifications to archive quantitative solutions e.g. by integration notice the dependency between theory and technical applications use the learned basics for fluid dynamical applicat Personal Competence The shirt sales Social Competence The students are capable to gather information from subject re lated, professional publications and relate that inform nation to the context of the lecture and able to work together on subject related tasks in small groups.
 They are able to pres sent their results effectively in English (e.g. during small group exercises)are able to work out solutions for exercises by the mselves to discuss the solutions ora illy and to present t the results miserves, to discuss the solutions of my and to present tine results.
 Autonomy The students are able to search further literature for each topic and to expansion. and their knowledge with this literati ıre, work on their exercises by their own and to evaluate te their actual knowledge with the f eedback.
 Workload in Hours Independent Study Time 124, Study Time in Lecture 56 Credit points 6 Course achievement Compulsory Bonus Form Descri ption Yes 5 % Midterm Examination Written exam Examination duration and 3 hours scale Assignment for the General Engineering Science (German program, 7 semes tor), Charialization Bracoss Engineer ring, Compulsory Following Curricula General Engineering Science (German program, 7 semes - · · nrv . cciinig carricula General Engineering Science (German program, 7 semes Bioprocess Engineering: Core Qualification: Compulsory , , Energy and Environmental Engineering: Core Qualification n: Compulsory Green Technologies: Energy, Water, Climate: Core Qualif Logistics and Mobility: Specialisation Traffic Planning and Technomathematics: Specialisation III.
 Engineering Scien Process Engineering: Core Qualification: Compulsory ce: Elective Compulsory Engineering and Management - Major in Logistics and Mo bility: Specialisation Traffic Planning and Systems: Fla ective Compulsory Halor in Logistics and Mc , Systems.
 Lit y